Read As I Lay Dying:

 What do Cash and Jewel respectively sacrifice while securing the coffin?

 Armstid relays Uncle Billy's observation, "Like he says, a man aint so different from a horse or a mule, come long come short, except a mule or a horse has got a little more sense."
-Why do you think Faulkner repetitively compares the Bundrens to mules and a horse?
+Why do you think Faulkner repeatedly compares the Bundrens to mules and Jewel to a horse?

 From whom does Anse purchase a new team of mules?
 How does he secure the payment of fifty dollars?